-Responding to DECC's tariff amendments to the Energy Bill, Angela Knight CBE, Chief Executive of Energy UK, said:
+In response to the European Commission’s consultation on Environmental and Energy Aid guidelines, Angela Knight CBE, Chief Executive of Energy UK said:

-Commenting on the launch of the Green Deal, Angela Knight CBE, Chief Executive of Energy UK said:
+Commenting on today's Budget, Angela Knight CBE, Chief Executive of Energy UK said: